 LOCAL CONTROL.
 Owners shape the Co-op.
 Because cooperatives are democratic, each owner gets one share and one vote -- no more, no less.
 Owners have an equal say in what we do and the opportunity to vote for or serve on the Board of Directors.
 You also can volunteer for community projects or committees that shape the Co-op.
 For example, because of our owners' priorities our departments strive to buy products from vendors within 200 miles of Moscow, which helps strengthen our local economy.

-How to become a member-owner
+How to become an owner

 It takes about one minute at any check stand, and then you'll own part of a locally grown and democratically guided food cooperative.
 During your visit just let your cashier know that you would like to join.
 The investment costs just $10 for one year of ownership.
 (Some owners choose to pay $150 and become "lifetime owners" -- or after 15 years of ownership automatically become lifetime owners.)
 Next, consider coming to our Owner Welcome gathering and learn more about the Co-op and how to make the most of its benefits.
 For more information about the gathering, read here.

-Consumer cooperatives can return to their member-owners a percentage of the net profit from owner activity.
+Consumer cooperatives can return to their owners a percentage of the net profit from owner activity.
 This refund is based on how much individual owners spend at the Co-op.
 To qualify for a refund owners just shop using their accounts, and each owners' refund will be calculated based upon their total patronage for the year.

 The Board of Directors votes on patronage refunds and the refunds are distributed for the previous year's activity.
 Some years we have enough profit to return a portion to owners, and some years we do not.
 In late 2015, the Board voted to issue refunds for owners' 2015 activity.
 The refunds will be distributed in fall 2016.